unicef/juniper-portfolio/README.md

 Once the repository is cloned, there are two folders.
 One is for the client app and the other is for the server app.

 ### Mongo
-Add some instructions to get Mongo up an drunning locally
+Add some instructions to get Mongo up and running locally

 ### Client